leojahrens/scatterfit/README.md

 ## Confidence intervals and fit lines

 The `fit()` option governs options how the main fit line, derived from the linear interaction of x and z, is plotted.
-You may use lfit, lfitci, qfit, and qfitci.
-We'll use lfitci here to add confidence intervals to our plot from the previous example.
+You may use 'lfit', 'lfitci', 'qfit', and 'qfitci'.
+We'll use lfitci here to add confidence intervals to the plot.

 ```
 slopefit redistr pinc_net rile, method(discrete) fit(lfitci)
 ```
 <img src="./examples/gr24.png" height="300">

-It is also possible to plot the confidence intervals for the individual slopes with ``, in this case at all distinct values of peoples' left-right self-placement.
+It is also possible to plot the confidence intervals of the individual slopes with `indslopesci`, in this case at all distinct values of peoples' left-right self-placement.

 ```
 slopefit redistr pinc_net rile, method(discrete) fit(lfitci) indslopesci